berdal84/nodable/README.md

 To download a binary: go to this [article](https://www.dalle-cort.fr/nodable-node-oriented-programming/).
 By the way, if you're interested by the architecture, the language or the history of Nodable you'll find some documentation too.

+You still don't understand what I'm doing?
+I hope this GIF will make this more understandable:

 ![Example1](https://github.com/berdal84/Nodable/blob/master/screenshots/2019_06_02_Nodable_demo.gif)